Phyllis Schlafly: Activism and political efforts

 In 1946, Schlafly became a researcher for the American Enterprise Institute and worked in the successful United States House of Representatives campaign of Republican Claude I. Bakewell.

+In 1952, Schlafly ran for Congress as a Republican in the majority Democratic 24th congressional district of Illinois.
+She won the Republican primary election over John T. R. Godlewski by 18,793 (61.14%) to 11,943 (38.86%).
+However, she lost the general election to incumbent Democrat Charles Melvin Price, winning 63,778 votes (35.20%) to Price's 117,408 votes (64.80%).
+Schlafly's campaign was low-budget and promoted heavily through the local print media, and the major munitions manufacturers John M. Olin and Spencer Truman Olin, and the Texas oil billionaire H. L. Hunt.
+She was the keynote speaker at the June 1952 Illinois state convention of the Republican Party.
+In her speech, she accused the Truman administration of "demoralizing our children by bad examples, drafting our men, and confiscating our family income."
+In early July 1952, she attended her first Republican National Convention.
+She would attend each subsequent Republican National Convention until her death.
+As part of the Illinois delegation of the 1952 convention, Schlafly endorsed U.S. Senator Robert A. Taft to be the party's nominee in the presidential election.

 She played a major role with her husband in 1957 in writing the "American Bar Association's Report on Communist Tactics, Strategy, and Objectives."
 Donald T. Critchlow says it "became not only one of the most widely read documents ever produced by the ABA, it was probably the single most widely read publication of the grassroots anticommunist movement."

-In 1952, Schlafly ran for Congress as a Republican in the majority Democratic 24th congressional district of Illinois and lost to Charles Melvin Price by 117,408 votes (64.80%) to 63,778 (35.20%).
-Schlafly's campaign was low-budget and promoted heavily through the local print media, and the major munitions manufacturers John M. Olin and Spencer Truman Olin, and the Texas oil billionaire H. L. Hunt.

-She attended her first Republican National Convention in 1952, and continued to attend each following convention.
-As part of the Illinois delegation of the 1952 Republican convention, Schlafly endorsed U.S. Senator Robert A. Taft to be the party nominee for the presidential election.
-At the 1960 Republican National Convention, Schlafly helped lead a revolt of "moral conservatives" who opposed Richard Nixon's stance "against segregation and discrimination."
-Schlafly was the Republican nominee for Illinois's 24th congressional district again in 1960, losing again to Price, this time by 144,560 votes (72.22%) to 55,620 (27.79%).
+Schlafly was elected to serve as an alternate delegate to the 1960 Republican National Convention from Illinois' 24th congressional district.
+At the convention, Schlafly helped lead a revolt of "moral conservatives" who opposed Richard Nixon's stance "against segregation and discrimination."
+Schlafly was the Republican nominee for Illinois's 24th congressional district again in 1960.
+She again lost the general election to Price, this time by 144,560 votes (72.22%) to 55,620 (27.79%).